bassMech/financeDraft/README.md

 ToDo
 - important!
-	- drafts are added on page reload
-	- to many selections ?
 	- on transaction save, rebuild month and year transaction sums
 	- accountingyears move to service
 - Account